JakobConnerOSU/CS_312_Project_2/README.md

 ## Provisioning Resources via Terraform
 First, navigate into the terraform directory with the command `cd terraform`.

-Next, run the following commands in sequence to setup Terraform and provision resources.
+Next, run the following commands in sequence to set up Terraform and provision resources.

 ```
 terraform init